-The City Administrator shall submit the draft agenda and supporting materials to the members of the Council Administration Committee for review and comment 10 days prior to the next Council meeting.
-Such review and comment shall be made no later than 7 days prior to the next Council meeting.
-Once reviewed by the Council Administration Committee, no matter from staff shall be placed on the agenda.
-Council members may add items to the agenda at any time, but will use best efforts to do so prior to 5:00 p.m. on the Friday before the next Council meeting.
+The City Administrator shall submit the draft agenda and supporting materials to all Council members at least 10 days prior to the regular meeting to which the agenda pertains.
+Council members shall submit all questions about the agenda to the City Administrator no later than noon on Wednesday of the week before the regular meeting and the City Administrator shall provide answers to those questions by 5:00 p.m. the next day (Thursday).
+If the City is closed on Wednesday or Thursday of the week prior to the regular meeting, Council members shall submit all questions no later than 10:00 a.m. and the City Administrator shall provide the answers by 5:00 p.m. of the following Monday.
+Once the City Administrator has submitted the draft agenda to Council, no matter from staff shall be placed on the agenda.
+Council members may add items to the agenda at any time, but will use best efforts to do so prior to 5:00 p.m. on the Tuesday before the next Council meeting.